FT1006/pokedexcli/README.md

 Closing the Pokedex...
 Goodbye!
 ```

-## Features
-- Simple, text-based interface.
-- Caching of API responses to reduce network requests.
-- Command history (in some versions—see branches).
-- Extensible command system.

-## Contributing
-Contributions are welcome!
-Here’s how you can help:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m "Add your feature"`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-Feel free to report bugs or suggest enhancements via [issues](https://github.com/yourusername/pokedexcli/issues).

 ## Branches
 - **`main`**: Stable version using `bufio.Scanner` for input handling.
 - **`raw-mode-experiment`**: Experimental branch with raw terminal mode (`golang.org/x/term`) for arrow key support.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

----

-Happy Pokémon hunting!